Are hotels the new frontier in experiential retail?

 As brands look to transform retail stores into retail experiences, branded hotels could well supplant the traditional flagship located in high-rent, high-traffic shopping areas.
 Often those stores are operated at a loss, serving as little more than expensive showrooms.
 The hotels might eventually negate the need for separate flagship stores in key neighborhoods, but there are challenges that could keep profits at bay.

-"With West Elm, a hotel becomes an active showroom," Bill Lally, president of hospitality integration firm Mode:Green, which helps hotels integrate technology into the experience, told Retail Dive.
+When hotels and retail converge, "a hotel becomes an active showroom," Bill Lally, president of hospitality integration firm Mode:Green, which helps hotels integrate technology into the experience, told Retail Dive.
 "Everything will be for sale, like a living catalog.
 But I don’t know how they're doing market tracking and market promotions.
 For example, how do guests tell the hotel, 'I want that couch, I want to take it home?'"

 Many brands may also need to engage with partners to make these spaces work.
 "When Bulgari went into hotels, they found a partner," Freitag said.
 "Missoni and Lagerfeld, the same.
 Armani, the same.
 They find people who have expertise in hospitality.
 The hotel industry is driven by three different entities: the brand promise, the owner of the physical real estate and the management company.
 And these may be different.
 You have no idea who owns the Marriott you're staying in, or who manages it.
 So a consumer brand entering the space has to decide which one they want to be."